Everything You Need to Know About Kayak Fishing on Ocean Isle Beach

 Never go out on the water without a personal flotation device.
 Don’t worry, these aren’t the big bulky orange vests you may have seen.
-Most PFDs today are small with good ergonomics, breathable fabrics and light weight, making them perfect for casting.
+Most PFDs today are small with good ergonomics, breathable fabrics and are lightweight, making them perfect for casting.

-While kayak fishing unlike fishing from the shore, there is the real possibility of losing your gear overboard.
-Here are a few of the things you'll need to make sure you secure your gear properly.
+While kayak fishing, unlike fishing from the shore, there is the real possibility of losing your gear overboard.
+Here are a few of the things you'll need to help you secure your gear properly.

-One way to prevent this is by mounting a rod holder.
+One way to prevent loss is to mount a rod holder.
 Most of these are made out of plastic and easy to mount with a bolt or rivet.
 Some kayaks even come with flush mounted rod holders.
 Usually you’ll mount these behind your seat on the kayak.

 Kayak Crates and Tackle Boxes